 The prairie dogs of Thunder Basin National Grassland in Wyoming are vital to the survival of wildlife such as mountain plovers, burrowing owls, ferruginous hawks, swift foxes, and endangered black-footed ferrets.
-But under a new management proposal, the U.S. Forest Service wants to scrap its current prairie dog conservation strategy and could doom the entire ecosystem.
+But under a new management proposal, the U.S. Forest Service wants to scrap its current prairie dog conservation strategy, which could doom the entire ecosystem.

 Defenders of Wildlife participated in Forest Service stakeholder processes over the last two years to help address conflicts between livestock ranchers and prairie dogs.
 The Forest Service is choosing to pull the rug out from under this process with its plan to allow poisoning and shooting in the last few places on the Grassland that are protected for prairie dogs.